dev-academy-programme/orientation---Archived/best-practices/README.md

 ## Skim the material

-Before you get started, skim through the material to see what's involved and to get a feel for how to divide your time and effort.Sometimes material is sequential&mdash;you need to complete one item before you can move on to the next&mdash;but often you can do things out of order.
+Before you get started, skim through the material to see what's involved and to get a feel for how to divide your time and effort.
+Sometimes material is sequential&mdash;you need to complete one item before you can move on to the next&mdash;but often you can do things out of order.
 So keep that in mind.

 ## Create a plan